2013 Ford Focus Electric Performance

 Handling and Braking

-Test drivers don’t say much about the Ford Focus Electric’s steering, but one reviewer thinks it’s accurate and makes the car a little fun to drive.
-A different test driver doesn’t detect body roll.
-Critics have more to say about the regenerative brakes, and give them mixed reviews.
-They report that the brakes are a little touchy and light, but more than one auto writer thinks the regenerative brakes aren’t as grabby as the ones found in other electric vehicles.
+Some reviewers think the steering is accurate and makes the car a fun to drive, and others note that there isn't much body roll during cornering.
+Critics report that the brakes are a little touchy and light, but more than one auto writer thinks the regenerative brakes aren’t as grabby as the ones found in other electric vehicles.

 - "With the independent multilink rear suspension, no untoward body motions are observed.
 The ride is perfectly acceptable, thanks to recalibrations made necessary by the extra weight." -- Automobile Magazine (2012)